 A 2021 AARP survey shows more than three-quarters of U.S. adults age 50 and older want to stay in their current homes for as long as possible.
-And many of us have aging parents, or maybe we’re the aging parent, so where do you even begin to keep a safe home for the senior in your life.
+And many of us have aging parents, or maybe you're the aging parent, so where do you even begin to keep a safe home for the senior in your life.

 Nationwide says, “Preventing falls, the leading cause of death and serious injury in the senior population, is key to a long, happy life at home.”
 Although there may be physical factors that may cause a fall there are many environmental factors that you have control over.
 Making sure that these hazards are eliminated will be a great step to keep your senior healthy for as long as possible within their own home.

 Below are some tips from Nationwide to ensure a safe environment: